microsoft/ODBC-Specification/ODBC 4.0.md

 Data sources with fixed schemas always return *False* for this value.
 Attempting to set this value for such a data source returns `SQL_SUCCESS_WITH_INFO` with a diagnostic code of 01S02, Option Value Changed, and reading this value will continue to return *False*.

-If set to true, SQLFetch, SQLFetchScroll, SQL_NextColumn, SQLGetData, and SQLCloseCursor for nested statement handles return `SQL_DATA_AVAILABLE` if new columns are discovered/added to the IRD while retrieving results.
+If set to *True*, SQLFetch, SQLFetchScroll, SQL_NextColumn and SQLGetData return `SQL_DATA_AVAILABLE` if new columns are discovered/added to the IRD while retrieving results.

 If `SQL_ATTR_DYNAMIC_COLUMNS` is true, then columns in the ARD that don’t apply to the current row have their `len_or_ind_ptr` set to `SQL_DATA_UNAVAILABLE`.
 If `SQL_ATTR_DYNAMIC_COLUMNS` is false, then only known columns are allowed in a select list and only known columns are returned when \* is specified.

+Applications may change SQL_ATTR_DYNAMIC_COLUMNS from *True* to *False* at any time to ignore dynamic columns.
+Attempting to set `SQL_ATTR_DYNAMIC_COLUMNS` from *False* to *True* on a statement handle with an open cursor results in HY010, Function Sequence Error.

 ### 3.9.2 Schema Extensions for Dynamic Columns